 Our knowledge to you.

-In addition to implementing and overseeing laws, tax policies, regulating commerce and much more, government entities in the U.S. are a massive driver of state and local economies.
+In addition to implementing and overseeing laws, tax policies, regulating commerce, and much more, government entities in the U.S. are a massive driver for the state and local economies.
 In 2016, three of every 20 U.S. citizens worked for the government.
 In Pennsylvania, 12% of the population worked for a government agency in 2016.
-However, the government sector is no different than businesses across the private sector because they too must overcome the same technology challenges, including aging infrastructure, to achieve growth.
+However, the government sector is no different than businesses across the private sector because they must overcome the same technology challenges, including aging infrastructure, to achieve growth.
 According to Government Technology, about one-third of major IT systems that state governments use today are outdated.

-Other benefits of leveraging fiber optic internet include:
+Other benefits of leveraging a fiber network for government include:

 The ability to transition to remote work is essential for business continuity in the event of unforeseen circumstances, which can prevent people from reporting physically to an office.
 The COVID-19 pandemic, when many businesses transitioned staff to remote work, is the most recent example of how quickly IT leaders must be able to move.

-Before this even occurred, however, the federal government had already been a leader in telework with the adoption of the Telework Enhancement Act of 2010.
+Before the pandemic occurred, the federal government had already been a leader in telework with the adoption of the Telework Enhancement Act of 2010.
 This legislation required federal agencies to develop a remote work plan, but many federal employees have returned to the office in recent years.

-Fiber optics provides solutions that are faster, more reliable and more scalable than legacy copper-coax solutions.
-However, dark fiber stands out as a strong play for governments looking to handle large amounts of data with high speed, resilience and high levels of security within DQE’s full suite of fiber solutions.
+Fiber optics solutions are faster, more reliable, and more scalable than legacy copper-coax solutions.
+However, dark fiber stands out as a strong play for governments looking to handle large amounts of data with high speed, resilience, and high levels of security within DQE’s full suite of fiber solutions.

-Dark fiber is one of the most efficient ways to move large amounts of data.
-Because it enables government departments to appropriate individual strands of fiber for their exclusive use, it is also extremely secure.
-Dark fiber also gives users high levels of control in terms of the equipment used and protocols selected – this also enhances the safety of the traffic to be passed along the network.
-Dark fiber enables government bodies to share information directly from point to point, as opposed to sharing information via internet providers where it may hit multiple locations before reaching its endpoint.
-If one is using a traditional internet provider, dark fiber can provide an excellent layer of redundancy, thereby supporting continuity of services by the government during times of crisis.
+Dark fiber is one of the most efficient ways to move large amounts of data because it enables government departments to appropriate individual strands of fiber for their exclusive use.
+It is also extremely secure.
+Dark fiber gives users high levels of control in terms of the equipment used and protocols selected – this also enhances the safety of the traffic to be passed along the network.
+Dark fiber enables government bodies to share information directly from point to point, instead of sharing information via Internet providers, where it may hit multiple locations before reaching its endpoint.
+If one uses a traditional Internet provider, dark fiber can provide an excellent layer of redundancy, thereby supporting the continuity of services by the government during times of crisis.